December 20, 2017

 October 7, 2017

 Three hundred and fifty community supporters came dressed to impress in vintage Cuban-style attire to celebrate Big Brothers Big Sisters’ (BBBST) annual BIG Gala, Havana Nights.
-Emcee for the evening was KGUN9 news anchor, Stella Inger.
-The auctioneer was none other than KGUN9’s traffic reporter, “Big Al” Kath.
+Hosted at Loews Ventana, Havana Nights raised over $131,000, which will support

-Comcast NBCUniversal was also gratefully acknowledged for collaborating with BBBST to launch Tucson’s first “Beyond School Walls” program, where Comcast employees volunteer to meet several times a month with their “Littles” from Prince Elementary School to do homework together, play games and have fun.
+Comcast NBCUniversal also was gratefully acknowledged for collaborating with Big Brothers Big Sisters to launch Tucson’s first “Beyond School Walls” program, a school-based program where Comcast employees volunteer to meet several times a month with their “Littles” from Prince Elementary School to do homework together, play games and have fun.
 Comcast also organizes interesting and fun field trips to the Comcast workplace, giving “Littles” the opportunity to see the corporate world up close.

 August 10, 2017